2600hz/kazoo/applications/webhooks/doc/maintenance.md

     | Account                          | Hook                             | Count |
     | {ACCOUNT_ID}                     | {HOOK_ID}                        |     4 |
     | -------------------------------- | -------------------------------- | ----- |

+### Re-enable hooks

+If hooks are disabled in an account due to failures, an admin can bulk-update the hooks to be enabled again.

+    sup webhooks_maintenance enable_account_hooks {ACCOUNT_ID}

+Similarly, enable all hooks for an account and its descendants:

+    sup webhooks_maintenance enable_descendant_hooks {ACCOUNT_ID}

+Note: this will only enable those hooks which have been auto-disabled by the system, not manually disabled via API.